mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 ## Introduction

+This is an Electric Vehicle model in Simscape, demonstrating some new festures of the recent releases of MATLAB&reg;
+and featuring Subsystem Reference which enables modular physical modeling workflow.

+As an application, this release includes an abstract Power-Split Hybrid Electric Vehicle (HEV) model with a simple rule-based controller for speed tracking simulation.
+For more engaged uses in automotive applications, it is recommended to use dedicated toolboxes such as Powertrain Blockset&trade;.

-This is a Power-Split Hybrid Electric Vehicle (HEV) model in Simscape, suitable for the system level simulation of longitudinal vehicle behavior as it runs faster than real time.
+The included abstract model is suitable for the system level simulation of longitudinal vehicle behavior as it runs faster than real time.
-The model consists of components such as motor, engine, power-split device, and so on, and it is built in a modular manner using Subsystem Reference demonstrating a workflow where components are built and tested individually and also they can be easily integrated into a complete vehicle system model.
+The model consists of components such as motor, engine, power-split device, and so on, and they are built in a modular manner using
+Subsystem Reference and Simscape&trade; Product Family demonstrating a workflow where physical components are built and tested individually and also they can be easily integrated into a complete vehicle system model.

-The HEV model and its components are managed in a MATLAB&reg; project and some components come with their own test setups.
+The HEV model and its components are managed in a MATLAB project and some components come with their own test setups.

 ![Model Screenshot](utils/PowerSplitHEV_SpeedTracking.png)